how do I get my angelfish to breed?

 Do Angelfish Breed Easily?

-Angelfish don’t require special tank setups, privacy screens, or certain temperatures to reproduce.
+Angelfish doesn’t require special tank setups, privacy screens, or certain temperatures to reproduce.
 However, they may refuse to breed if they’re:

-• Don’t have enough hiding spots to create nests
+• Short of hiding spots to create nests.

-Because of this, you might find yourself struggling to make your angelfish mate and produce offspring.
-The key to making angelfish easy to breed lies in creating a healthy, spacious environment.
+Because of this, you might struggle to make your angelfish mate and produce offspring.
+Creating a healthy, spacious environment is the key to making angelfish easy to breed.

 Will Angelfish Breed in a Community Tank?